Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

 \subsection{Acknowledgements}

 We are indebted to Dev Sinha for encouraging us to approach the study of Hurwitz spaces using the Fox-Neuwirth stratification of configuration spaces.
-We thank Mikhail Kapranov and Vadim Schechtman for sharing their preprints \cite{ks1, ks2} with us, and Joel Specter for a lively discussion of related material, as well as alerting us to the work of Markaryan \cite{markaryan}.
-Similar thanks go to S{\o}ren Galatius for pointing us to Callegaro's \cite{callegaro}, and to Marshall Smith for allowing us to reproduce his related, unpublished computations here.
-Many thanks are due to Marcelo Aguiar, Nicol\'{a}s Andruskiewitsch, Victor Ostrik and Sarah Witherspoon for a number of very helpful conversations about Nichols algebras and their cohomology.
-Lastly, we thank Alexander Berglund for his insight into Koszul models, and Tyler Lawson for guidance with homotopical algebra for associative algebras.
+We thank Mikhail Kapranov and Vadim Schechtman for sharing their preprint \cite{ks} with us, and Joel Specter for a lively discussion of related material, as well as alerting us to the work of Markaryan \cite{markaryan}.
+Similar thanks go to S{\o}ren Galatius for pointing us to Callegaro's work \cite{callegaro}, and to Marshall Smith for allowing us to reproduce his related, unpublished computations here.

+Many thanks are due to Marcelo Aguiar, Nicol\'{a}s Andruskiewitsch, Victor Ostrik and Sarah Witherspoon for a number of very helpful conversations about Nichols algebras and their cohomology, to Jiuya Wang for conversations about Malle's conjecture, and to Will Sawin for conversations about perverse sheaves in arithmetic statistics.

+We owe special thanks to Oscar Randal-Williams for finding a flaw in our original argument for bounding the growth of the cohomology of Nichols algebras; we learned a lot from repairing the proof.

-The first author is supported by NSF Grant DMS-1402620 and a Guggenheim Fellowship.
-The second author is partly supported by ARC Grant DE130100650.
-The third author is supported by NSF Grant DMS-1406162.
+The first author has been supported on this project by NSF Grant DMS-2001200, NSF Grant DMS-1700885, a Guggenheim Fellowship, and a Simons Fellowship.
+The second author was partly supported by ARC Grant DE130100650.
+The third author was supported by NSF Grant DMS-1406162.